KunwooLeeKay/emg2qwerty/README.md

 | Conformer v1                                       |         |         |         |         |         |         |
 | New LM module @Dhivya                              |         |         |         |         |         |         |

+**Note**:
+- 100 epochs of training.
+- For each run, we use a generic model, but we reproduced Meta baseline using a personalized model.
-**Note**: All results are averaged across subjects.
-Offline inference = Acausal (±900ms past / ±100ms future).
-Online inference = Causal (1000ms past-only)
+- Offline inference = Acausal (±900ms past / ±100ms future).
+- Online inference = Causal (1000ms past-only).
+- Beam Search results are with the LM module.
+A default one is a 6-gram LM.
+- Val/test results are averaged across subjects.

-> TODO - Add results + be clear about configs for each.
-Ideally, we need to have a separate config for each.
+> TODO - Add results + have a separate config for each run.

 ## Acknowledgements